 8. Affiliate marketing

 This is one of the more popular passive income business strategies in the age of social media and influencers.
-Companies pay content creators (bloggers, influencers) to market their products or services and creators are paid when their followers click through a link and make a purchase.
+Companies pay content creators (like bloggers or influencers) to market their products or services.
+Creators are paid when their followers click through a link and make a purchase.

-- Cons: Requires an upfront and ongoing investment in time to create continuous and relevant content.
+Cons: It requires an upfront and ongoing investment in time to create continuous and relevant content.

 9. Sponsorships

-A company will pay you to market their products or services and payment isn’t based on purchases.
-Instead, the company is paying you for advertising and “air time” on your radio show, podcast, or other platform.
+A company will pay you to market their products or services, and payment isn't necessarily based on purchases.
+Instead, the company is paying you for advertising and "air time" on your radio show, podcast, or other platform.

 10. Online classes

-In an increasingly digital world, anyone can create live or recorded classes using an online platform such as Udemy, Teachable, LearnWorlds, and others, or even on their own website.
-People can sign up for individual classes or entire courses and you’ll get paid when they do.
+In an increasingly digital world, anyone can create live or recorded classes using an online platform such as Udemy, Teachable, LearnWorlds, and others.
+You can even do this on your own website.
+People can sign up for individual classes or entire courses, and you'll get paid when they do.
 Recorded classes can be a great way to create recurring income without additional work.

-- Pros: You can leverage the knowledge and skills you’ve already gained to generate income.
-Teaching can be emotionally rewarding and as you gain more students you can earn additional income from those students as you build more content
+Pros: You can leverage the knowledge and skills you've already gained to generate income.
+Teaching can be emotionally rewarding.
+As you gain more students, you can earn additional income from those students as you build more content.

-- Cons: You have to invest time and money to create your course, and you’ll have to create additional courses to keep your base engaged and to attract more students.
+Cons: You have to invest time and money to create your course.
+You'll also have to create additional courses to keep your base engaged and to attract more students.

 How to choose a passive income strategy

-Creating a truly passive income strategy takes time, proactive planning, an appropriate savings and investment strategy, and a clear objective of what you are trying to achieve.
-Making the right decision is a balance between your goals, where you are in your personal, professional, and financial life, the amount of time you can commit, and the level of risk you can take.
+Creating a truly passive income strategy takes time and proactive planning.
+It requires an appropriate savings and investment strategy alongside a clear objective of what you are trying to achieve.
+Making the right decision is a balance between your goals, where you are in your personal and professional life, the amount of time you can commit, and the level of risk you can take.

-A good starting point to building a strategy is to ask yourself these questions.
+Considering that almost half of all Americans depend on a side hustle for extra income, you aren't alone in this journey.
+A good starting point to building a strategy is to ask yourself these questions:

 - Do you have expertise in a given area?